juciccio/wordpressbaseapp/README.md

 $ vi wp-config.php
 ```

+Change "custom-theme" name inside app/themes/ for your project's name.

+In "webpack.common.js" replace each occurrence for "custom-theme" by your new theme name (the one you changed in the previous step).

+Do the same in "webpack.dev.js".

 ## App structure

 Unlike most wordpress projects this one has the theme folder separated from the wordpress folder.
 You will find languages, uploads, theme, upgrades and plugins inside the "app" folder.